Who makes All 4 available to me?

 You do need to be covered by a valid TV Licence if you watch any TV channel on any device at the same time as it is being broadcast on TV.
 This includes watching live TV on devices such as a computer, laptop, mobile phone, smart phone or tablet.
 Further information about this is available on the TV Licensing website.
-Accordingly, you will need to be covered by a valid TV Licence if you use our Watch Live service to watch our channels online when they are live simulcasts of broadcast channels (but not for watching on demand programmes on 4oD).
+Accordingly, you will need to be covered by a valid TV Licence if you use our "Now" viewing service to watch our channels online when they are live simulcasts of broadcast channels (but not for watching on demand programmes on All 4).

 What are the rules I need to know about user content?

 We provide users and viewers with an opportunity to participate in shared activity such as contributing to our programmes (e.g via calls to action on our shows) and online projects via online comments, blogs, social media channels, email and other interactive activity.

 Your participation in and contribution to any such shared activity is subject to your compliance with our Community Guidelines.